Rs 305.76m Welfare Projects Being Executed In KPs O&G Producing Districts - UrduPoint

 Rs 305.76m Welfare Projects Being Executed In KP's O&G Producing Districts

+The two leading Exploration and Production (E&P) companies have allocated an amount of Rs305.76 million to carry out welfare schemes and development projects in three oil and gas producing districts of Khyber Pakhtunkhwa (KP) during the current fiscal year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Oct, 2019 ) :The two leading Exploration and Production (E&P) companies have allocated an amount of Rs305.76 million to carry out welfare schemes and development projects in three oil and gas producing districts of Khyber Pakhtunkhwa (KP) during the current fiscal year.
+ISLAMABAD (UrduPoint / Pakistan Point News - 1st Nov, 2019 ) :The two leading Exploration and Production (E&P) companies have allocated an amount of Rs305.76 million to carry out welfare schemes and development projects in three oil and gas producing districts of Khyber Pakhtunkhwa (KP) during the current fiscal year.

 Under the Corporate Social Responsibility (CSR) initiatives, Oil and Gas Development Company Limited (OGDCL) would spend Rs14.95 million in Kohat and Rs187.11 million in Karak districts, while MOL Pakistan has allocated Rs103.70 million in Karak, Kohat and Hangu districts for the purpose, according to an official document available with APP.